KaygusuzBK/yap-next/sql/README.md

 ## Notes
 - `profiles` is auto-created for each new auth user (trigger on `auth.users`).
-- RLS ensures users only access their own profile and projects.
+- RLS ensures users only access their own profile, projects and tasks.
 - Requires `pgcrypto` (available by default on Supabase) for `gen_random_uuid()`.